If you are bummed out by your bathroom, it’s safe to say that a bathroom renovation is on its way.

 Check your current toilet against the following factors to see if your bathroom remodeling warrants toilet replacement or not.

-- Leaks – Leaks within the toilet bowl or water damage on the floor around the toilet must be addressed promptly.
+- Leaks – Leaks within the toilet bowl, tank bolts or water damage on the floor around the toilet must be addressed promptly.
 If there’s no improvement, consider replacing the toilet

 - Poor water efficiency – Old toilets can use up to 7 gallons of water or more with each flush.
 Modern toilets use an average of 1.6 gallons of water per flush.
 If you don’t know when your toilet was manufactured, lift the lid and see the date stamp